awlondon/d9l294il0oqy-dqr3/docs/archive/01_business-model/01_concept_overview.md

    - Working from home with toddlers is exhausting and isolating.

 3. **Lack of “third places” that welcome kids + laptops**
-   - Traditional cafés aren’t child-proof; play gyms don’t support focused work.
+   - Traditional cafes aren’t child-proof; play gyms don’t support focused work.

 ---

 ## 4. Our Solution

-Co.work.play offers:
+Co.work.PLAY offers:

 - A **membership and guest-pass model** that gives predictable access to a well-designed, family-friendly cowork space.
 - **Supervised play zones** where attendants engage with children while parents stay on-site and productive.